anki-geo/ultimate-geography/CONTRIBUTING.md

 - **Edit standard card templates:** update the question/answer HTML fragments under `templates/ultimate-geography/<template-name>/`.
 - **Edit card styling:** update `styles/ultimate-geography/card.css`; both the normal UG deck shell and the Hardcore companion shell include this file.
 - **Edit extended or experimental templates:** update the shared overlay YAML in `overlays/variants/extended.yaml` or `overlays/variants/experimental.yaml`, and put larger HTML changes in the included files under `templates/ultimate-geography/`; language-specific files under those directories should stay limited to adapter identity or true language exceptions.
 - **Edit Hardcore Geography content:** update the shared Hardcore overlays under `overlays/extensions/hardcore/`; standalone Hardcore targets and companion/add-on targets reuse the same note definitions.
+Localized standalone targets apply the corresponding `companion-translations/<lang>.yaml` after adding Hardcore notes, so keep those content translations shared with companion exports.
 - **Edit Hardcore Geography fills:** put language-neutral/default blank-field fills in `overlays/extensions/hardcore/field-fills.yaml`; use `overlays/extensions/hardcore/field-fills/<lang>.yaml` only for localized overrides that differ from the default.
 - **Replace or add media:** put the file directly in `media/`, add or update its stable media id/path in `media.yaml` (or the owning Experimental/Hardcore overlay), reference that id from note fields with `!image media.<id>`, and keep `sources.csv` up to date.
 Refresh declaration hashes from the real bytes before verification: